1. Homekeyboard_arrow_right

 Curator: Ramón Valdés

-The exhibition showcases the Vitra Campus and its constituent architecture, as well as the USM factory and its architect Fritz Heller.
-It will also display panels with photographs of world-renowned architects and designers who develop projects for these leading companies, such as Eames, Girard, Noguchi, Prouvé, Foster, Gehry, Nelson, Meda, Morrison, Panton, Citterio, and the Bouroullec brothers.
-Alongside this, the collection of furniture and chair miniatures from the Vitra Design Museum will be presented.
+The exhibition showcases the Vitra Campus and its architectural components, as well as the Swiss USM Modular Furniture factory and its architect, Fritz Heller.
+It also displays photographs of world-renowned architects and designers who develop projects for these leading companies, such as the Eames, Girard, Noguchi, Prouvé, Foster, Gehry, Nelson, Meda, Morrison, Panton, Citterio, and the Bouroullec brothers, alongside a collection of furniture and miniatures from the Vitra Design Museum.

 Exhibition 5 – DECEMBER